What makes ADHD?

 - Forgets about daily activities

-- Doesn?t like to do things that require sitting still
+- Doesn’t like doing things that need to sit still

 - Tends to daydream

-- Has trouble waiting for his or her turn
+- Is having trouble waiting for his turn

 - Blurts out answers